Beyond-Diagonal RIS Architecture Design and Optimization under Physics-Consistent Models: RIS Optimization under the General Physics-Consistent Model

-where $\bh_{k}(\bU)^H$ is the $k$-th row of $\bH(\bU)=\bar{\mathbf{H}}_{RT}+\bU^H\bar{\mathbf{H}}_{IT}.$ To solve problem \eqref{multiuser2}, we employ an ADMM algorithm similar to that in \cite[Eqs.
+where $\bh_{k}(\bU)^H$ is the $k$-th row of $\bH(\bU)=\bar{\mathbf{H}}_{RT}+\bU^H\bar{\mathbf{H}}_{IT}.$ To solve problem \eqref{multiuser2}, we employ the ADMM-based algorithmic framework in \cite[Eqs.
 (11a)\,--\,(11f)]{wu}, which first simplifies the sum-rate objective function using fractional programming technique \cite{FP,FP2} and penalizes the bilinear constraint \eqref{29b} into the objective function via the augmented Lagrangian (AL) function, and then alternately updates the variables until convergence.
 The only difference lies in the update of $(\bar{\bB}_I, \bB_I)$, where the architecture-specific constraint on $\bB_I$, i.e., $\bB_I \in \mathcal{B}$, is coupled with $\bar{\bB}_I$ through the linear constraint \eqref{barBI}.
 In the following, we focus on the update of $(\bar{\bB}_I,\bB_I)$ involved in the ADMM algorithm.
 Details on the updates for the other variables are omitted for brevity and can be found in \cite{wu}.

 Analogous to \cite[Eq.
 (16)]{wu}, the $(\bar{\bB}_I,\bB_I)$-subproblem at the $(t+1)$-th iteration is

 where $\boldsymbol{\lambda}$ and $\rho$ are, respectively, the Lagrange multiplier and penalty parameter in the AL function associated with the linear constraint \eqref{29b}, and $\xi$ is the regularization parameter.
 By transforming problem \eqref{updateB1} into the real space and eliminating variable $\bar{\bB}_I$ by constraint \eqref{barBI}, we obtain the following problem on $\bB_I$: